The two definitions of the index difference: Comparison of the models for --Theory

-and Theorem \ref{paracompact-comparison-theorem} asserts that \ref{atiyah-singer-karoubi4} is a bijection whenever $(X,Y)$ is a paracompact pair.
-For the proof, we use a trick that we propose to call ''Dixmier-Douady swindle'', because it first appears in \cite{DD}.
+and Theorem \ref{paracompact-comparison-theorem} asserts that (\ref{atiyah-singer-karoubi4}) is bijective whenever $(X,Y)$ is a paracompact pair.
+For the proof, we use a trick that we propose to call ``Dixmier-Douady swindle'', because it first appears in \cite{DD}.
 The trick itself is stated as Lemma \ref{dixmiduedue} below.
 We also need a consequence that was drawn in \cite{DD}.